 If you and/or another person are in danger, call 911 immediately.
 If you are on campus and need immediate assistance, please call 2020 from a campus phone or 843-553-5896 from any other phone.

-Joanne Jemsek holds a master's degree in counseling from Gordon-Conwell Theological Seminary and is a S.C.
-Licensed Professional Counselor Intern.
-A native of Charlotte, N.C., Joanne has a passion for helping students.
+A native of Charlotte, N.C., Joanne Jemsek has a passion for helping students.
 She worked with middle school and high school youth for eight years in a ministry setting before moving to Charleston in 2010 to complete her final counseling internship at the MUSC Institute of Psychiatry.
-Joanne has served as an adjunct professor for several psychology courses at CSU.
+She has served as an adjunct professor for several psychology courses at CSU.
 Her interests and range of experience working with clients include: substance abuse and addiction, family/relationship issues, anxiety, depression, trauma, stress management and helping young women foster a healthy self-image.
-Joanne's desire is to help students move through difficult experiences and grow toward physical, emotional and spiritual health.
+Ms. Jemsek's desire is to help students move through difficult experiences and grow toward physical, emotional and spiritual health.
+She holds a master's degree in counseling from Gordon-Conwell Theological Seminary and is a S.C.
+Licensed Professional Counselor.

 Wesley Senn holds a Master of Arts degree in Counseling from Columbia International University and is a S.C.
 Licensed Professional Counselor.
 He also holds a Bachelor of Science degree in Psychology from the